 Over the course of 2017 we will also be looking at seasonal variations in tree health across the orchards of the study group to see, for example, how the orchard copes with the increased water demand as trees come into flower for the new fruiting season, and as the fruit grows through to harvest.

 There are opportunities for more growers to participate in this ground-breaking study and identify similar potential for improvement in their own orchards.
 The cost of participation is quite low (*less than $2000 initially for EM soil analysis, LIDAR imagery and NDVI imagery, and about $400 per quarter ongoing for longitudinal NDVI surveys) and the potential benefits are very high.
 Through participation in this study you will learn a lot more about your property and all the factors that affect your crop yield.
 You will also be able to monitor the impact of implementing suggested improvements over time.

-To find out more about joining the study, please complete the form below or call Tony on 0439 383202.
+To find out more about joining the study, please complete the form below or contact us now.
 We are currently accepting new participants from Sunshine Coast and expressions of interest from Central Queensland, Northern Rivers region and the NSW North Coast.

 While the study is currently focused on macadamias, we will be translating our findings across pineapples and other orchard crops later this year.